mathiasgodwin/flutter_gap/README.md

 ## Getting started

-The Widget should on be used in a RenderFlex widget e.g Column/Row.
+The Widget should be used in a RenderFlex widget e.g Column/Row.

 ## Usage